angx-system/angeliax/SCHEMA.md

 | added   | Node is now part of the public collection.
 Reachable through the base address.              |
 | removed | Node is no longer in the public collection.
 Previously replicated copies persist elsewhere. |

+Every Collection Log entry is signed by the base keypair.
+Steward Sig is a second, separate signature — from the node's own steward keypair — required in addition to the base's own, only when the node's Curation field is consent-required.
+In that case, the entry is invalid until both signatures are present: the base proposes the addition, the node steward reviews and co-signs.

 Curation is node-level.
 Base stewards add or remove specific nodes, not entire keypairs.
-If the node's Curation field is open, adding requires no consent from its steward.
-If consent-required, the addition is invalid without the node steward's own signature alongside the base keypair - same mutual-signature pattern as a Partner Log handshake.

 Curation is mutable at the node's own discretion — a steward may switch between open and consent-required at any time.
 The change applies only